kkim43/my_docs_test/results.md

 - Executes 10 sophisticated Spark SQL analytics
 - Supports both full streaming + sample streaming modes
 - Generates all required CSVs, metrics, and visualizations

-This results.md file documents all artifacts and result structures produced by the system.